|Rewards Rating:||3.9 / 5|

 IHG Rewards Club Premier vs. IHG Rewards Club Traveler

 If you’re looking for a less expensive credit card that still lets you earn IHG points, there’s the IHG Rewards Club Traveler card to consider.
-The Traveler card offers a lower sign-up bonus than the Premier, with new cardholders receiving 60,000 bonus points when they spend $2,000 in the first three months of account opening, compared to 80,000 bonus points when you spend $2,000 in the same time frame with the Premier.
+The Traveler card offers a much lower sign-up bonus than the Premier, with new cardholders receiving 75,000 bonus points when they spend $2,000 in the first three months of account opening, compared to 125,000 bonus points when you spend $3,000 in the same time frame with the Premier.

-Beyond that, the Traveler card’s lower annual fee of $29 — a $60 savings over the Premier — doesn’t quite make up for everything it lacks, such as automatic elite status, the Global Entry/TSA Precheck credit and free night each year on your account anniversary.
+While the Traveler card has no annual fee, this doesn’t quite make up for everything it lacks, such as automatic elite status, the Global Entry/TSA PreCheck credit and a rewards night each year on your account anniversary.
 Given the value of such perks, the difference in annual fees between the cards is basically a nonissue.

-If you’re a frequent traveler or IHG loyalist who is sure to take advantage of elite status benefits, you’ll be better served with the Premier card; however, occasional travelers who don’t always stay in IHG properties or who want a lower annual fee should stick with the Traveler.
+If you’re a frequent traveler or IHG loyalist who is sure to take advantage of elite status benefits, you’ll be better served with the Premier card; however, occasional travelers who don’t always stay in IHG properties or who want a card with no annual fee should stick with the Traveler.

 As the issuer for both co-branded IHG credit cards, Chase has a reputation for good customer service.
 For example, the bank scored 807 in J.D.
 Power’s 2019 customer satisfaction survey, tied for third out of 11 major credit card issuers.